-When synchronization is set up you can couple Business Central records to Dataverse rows to synchronize their data.
-You can start a synchronization manually, or based on a schedule.
-The following table provides an overview of the ways you can synchronize.
+When synchronisation is set up you can couple Business Central records to Dataverse rows to synchronise their data.
+You can start a synchronisation manually, or based on a schedule.
+The following table provides an overview of the ways you can synchronise.

-You can synchronize all records in a Business Central table with an table Dataverse table.
+You can synchronise all records in a Business Central table with an table Dataverse table.

-You can synchronize all of the records that have been modified in Business Central tables since the last synchronization.
+You can synchronise all of the records that have been modified in Business Central tables since the last synchronisation.

-You can synchronize all of the data in Business Central and Dataverse tables that are mapped, and create new records or rows in the destination solution for uncoupled records in the source solution.
+You can synchronise all of the data in Business Central and Dataverse tables that are mapped, and create new records or rows in the destination solution for uncoupled records in the source solution.

-Full synchronization synchronizes all data and ignores coupling.
-Typically, you do a full synchronization when you set up the integration and only one of solutions contains data.
-A full synchronization can also be useful in a demonstration environment.
+Full synchronisation synchronises all data and ignores coupling.
+Typically, you do a full synchronisation when you set up the integration and only one of solutions contains data.
+A full synchronisation can also be useful in a demonstration environment.

-You can synchronize Business Central with Dataverse on scheduled intervals by setting up jobs in the job queue.
+You can synchronise Business Central with Dataverse on scheduled intervals by setting up jobs in the job queue.

 Tables in Dataverse, such as accounts, are integrated with equivalent types of tables in Business Central, such as customers.
 To work with Dataverse data you set up links, called couplings, between tables in Business Central and Dataverse.